Anissa Abi-Dargham, MD

 Research Support Specialist

 Kelly graduated from The College of New Jersey in 2018 with a Bachelor of Arts in Psychology.
-She is currently a research assistant for multiple projects at the MMTI Lab.
-In addition to learning more about the brain’s role in psychiatric illnesses, Kelly is interested in LGBTQ Psychology.
+She is currently a research coordinator for multiple projects at the MMTI Lab, and primarily works on organizing MRI procedures for the lab.
+Kelly is interested in the neuroimaging, particularly MRI imaging, as well as LGBTQ Psychology.
 She plans to eventually go back to school for a PhD in Clinical Psychology.

 Research Support Specialist